OpenBankingUK/conformance-suite/docs/testcase-chaining.md

 - Makes an http GET call to resource endpoint /accounts/
 - Checks that the call response status code is 200
-- Examines the response body for the first occurance of the JSON field AccountId using the JSON match string "Data.Account.0.AccountId".
+- Examines the response body for the first occurrence of the JSON field AccountId using the JSON match string "Data.Account.0.AccountId".
 In the response body, the matched field would appear as follows:-

 ```json
 {